Ronnn007/Webscraping-Google-jobs/README.md

 # Web Scraping-Google-jobs
-Web scraping jobs form google/jobs using Selenium and Python Using the Selenium automation library paired with Python, this task was accomplished
+Using the Selenium automation library paired with Python, this task was accomplished
 ### Goals & Scope
 The overall goal for this project is to understand and visualise the current Job search market in Tech and AI.
 Which is at a rather over-saturated stage at the moment, especially for the entry-level positions.
 This project is only the first stage towards understanding this data and additional correlated information is certainly to be considered in the future.